Search

 Arkansas

-Campuses at Little Rock and Little Rock Air Force Base are certified by the Arkansas Department of Higher Education.
+The campus at Little Rock Air Force Base is certified by the Arkansas Department of Higher Education.

 Arkansas Higher Education Coordinating Board certification does not constitute an endorsement of any institution, course or degree program.
 Such certification merely indicates that certain minimum standards have been met under the rules and regulations of institutional certification as defined in Arkansas Code §6-61-301.
 The student should be aware that these degree programs may not transfer.
 The transfer of course/degree credit is determined by the receiving institution.